ryanturnerwebdev/netbox/docs/configuration/miscellaneous.md

 ## BANNER_TOP

-!!! tip "Dynamic Configuration Parameter"
+:::tip "Dynamic Configuration Parameter"

 Sets content for the top banner in the user interface.

-!!! tip
+:::tip
     If you'd like the top and bottom banners to match, set the following:

     ```python